 - Towels to dry off after the water fun

-- Hand sanitizer — though there are port-a-potties, there’s no soap in them.
+- Hand sanitizer — There are port-a-potties, there’s no soap in them.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, the Portland Family Fun Guide will allow you to experience the awesomeness this area has to offer!